Beautiful weekend for the Memorial Tournament

 High pressure will settle over the Ohio Valley bringing a dry northwesterly flow of air.
 Afternoon readings will reach the upper 70s, under mainly sunny skies.
-Readings tonight will fall into the comfortable mid-50s.
+Readings tonight will fall into the comfortable upper 50s, with some patchy clouds linked to an upper-level disturbance.
+Cooler readings in the upper 40s and low 50s are expected in southern Ohio, where skies will remain mainly clear.

 A southerly flow behind high pressure moving to the east on Sunday will result in a warming trend, pushing afternoon highs back into the low 80s, with some passing clouds across the north.
 Clouds will gradually increase late Sunday night, with milder overnight readings in the 60s.